 - Background music is added automatically by default.
 You can choose to use your own music.

-- A simple video editor for super slow-motion videos is embedded in the Gallery app in Galaxy S9 and S9+.
+- A simple video editor for super slow-mo videos is embedded in the Gallery app in Galaxy S9 and S9+.

-Samsung added the super slow-motion mode to Galaxy S8 and S9+ in the Android Oreo update for Galaxy S8 and S8+.
+Samsung added this mode to Galaxy S8 and S9+ in the Android Oreo update for Galaxy S8 and S8+.

 What are the 4 modes to use super slow motion mode (super Slow-mo) on Galaxy S9 and S9+?